How To Visit Bryce Canyon in a Day

 All of the viewpoints are breathtaking, so don’t sweat it if you aren’t an early riser or can’t stay for sunset.

 There are many beautiful trails to explore.
-You can hike most of the year as well as snowshoe in the winter.
+You can hike most of the year and snowshoe in the winter.

-If you are hiking in the summer, be sure to hike first to enjoy the cooler mornings.
+If hiking in the summer, be sure to hike first to enjoy the cooler mornings.

 • Sunset to Sunrise Trail paved section along the Rim Trail – 1.0 mile (1 hour hike)